Contrastive Novelty-Augmented Learning: Anticipating Outliers with Large Language Models: Experimental Setup

 \subsection{Datasets}

 We construct artificial dataset splits from 4 popular NLP classification datasets by holding out one or more labels from training and moving all examples of that label to the test split, removing classes that are too small to yield statistical significance in our evaluations.
-Specifically, we evaluate a question intent detection dataset, TREC-10~\citep{liroth2002learning} and construct 5 splits.
-We also evaluate two popular topic classification datasets, AGNews~\citep{zhang2015character}, a news classification dataset, and Emotion~\citep{saravia2018carer}, a tweet classification dataset.
+Specifically, we use a question intent detection dataset, TREC-10~\citep{liroth2002learning} and construct 5 splits.
+We also use two popular topic classification datasets, AGNews~\citep{zhang2015character}, a news classification dataset, and Emotion~\citep{saravia2018carer}, a tweet classification dataset.
 We construct 4 splits for each.
-Finally, we evaluate TACRED~\citep{zhang2017tacred}, a strongly class-imbalanced sentence relation-classification dataset with a large set of 41 possible relations, for which we construct a single split where we hold out the 35 smallest classes.
-Further dataset details are outlined in Appendix~\ref{app:datasets}.
+Finally, we use TACRED~\citep{zhang2017tacred}, a strongly class-imbalanced sentence relation-classification dataset with 41 possible relations.
+We construct a single split where we hold out the 35 smallest classes.
+Appendix~\ref{app:datasets} contains further dataset details.
 Results for each dataset are averaged across all splits.